watertap-org/watertap/docs/technical_reference/flowsheets/gac.rst

 Degrees of Freedom
 ------------------

 The degrees of freedom for the provided flowsheet changes depending on the configuration options specified during the build.
-Excluding the variables which are specified for specific configuration options, the following variables are initially fixed for simulating the GAC flowsheet (i.e., degrees of freedom = 0):
+Excluding those variables which are only necessary for specific configuration options, the following variables are initially fixed for simulating the GAC flowsheet (i.e., degrees of freedom = 0):

     * feed conditions (component flows, temperature, pressure)
     * Freundlich isotherm parameters :math:`k` and :math:`\frac{1}{n}`